 - Strategy: In a confirmed upward-trending trend (price above Kumo), await a pullback that brings the RSI close to the 50 level.
 A subsequent bounce from this level provides an excellent, high-probability entry point to rejoin the main trend.

-- Benefit: This approach prevents you from chasing an overextended trend and allows for entry during a combination period, often resulting in a superior risk/reward ratio.
+- Benefit: This approach prevents traders from chasing an overextended trend and allows for entry during a consolidation period, often resulting in a superior risk/reward ratio.

 The MACD is an outstanding tool for corroborating momentum.
 An Ichimoku signal carries much more weight if the MACD tells the same story.